fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 Testing that is best done with an integration test since we want to be sure that the request actually works.

+Always focus on what can go wrong when making tests.
+Having unit tests does not mean that bugs will be caught.
+Having the right test for the code you have made will.

 ## Why Do Senior Developers Sometimes Use Complex Code Instead Of Simple Code?
 ## What If Complex Code Can’t Be Simplified?
 ## What Techniques Can Help Simplify Code?